letoram/arcan/doc/lua-tui.md

 being too frisky (multiple refress and not interleaving with process), it may block for an indefinite time.

+The current size of this grid can be extracted via:

+    mycontext:dimensions() => w, h

 Drawing is targetting a currently active output abstract screen.
 The abstract screen is a grid of cells that carry a character and optional formatting attributes.
 The screen has a cursor, which is the current position output will